Kaleemullahqasim/ParallelFileConcatenator/README.md

 This project is licensed under the MIT License.
 See the LICENSE.md file for details.

 ## Contact
-For any inquiries, issues, or support, please contact the repository owner.
+For any inquiries, issues, or support, don't hesitate to get in touch with the repository owner.